3den/dot_hash/README.md

 # DotHash

 A very efficient gem that lets you use hashes as object properties.
-It is almost as fast as a plain Hash since it's complexiy is also linear, `O(n) # where N is the number of nested parents of the given property`.
+It is almost as fast as a plain Hash since it's complexity is also linear, `O(n) # where N is the number of nested parents of the given property`.

 ## Installation